Ur-Nammu: Reign

 A later Sumerian literary composition known variously as "The Coronation of Ur-Nammu" and "Ur-Namma D" lists canals built by Ur-Nammu.
 It is known in three Old Babylonian Period recensions, from Nippur, Ur, and of an unknown provenance.
 There are a number of known Sumerian literary compositions about Ur-Namma, labeled from A to H. The other important later Sumerian literary work is the "Death of Ur-Nammu" (Ur-Namma A), variously described as a "hymn', "lamentation" or "wisdom".
-It describes the death, funeral, and passge through the underworld of Ur-Nammu.
+It describes the death, funeral, and passage through the underworld of Ur-Nammu.
 It is known from about 9 damaged tablets and fragments, held in various museums, which together allow restoration of much of the text.
 The description of Ur-Nammu's death is damaged, vague, and metaphoric, which has not stopped later scholars from interpreting it to say Ur-Nammu died in battle at the hands of his own troops.

+Kings of the Third Dynasty of Ur also described Ninsun as their divine mother.
+For example, in Death of Ur-Nammu, Ninsun is described as the mother of the eponymous ruler and mourns the passing.
+By extension, the rulers also treated Gilgamesh as their divine brother, and Ur-Nammu's successor Shulgi called Lugalbanda his divine father.